 What’s the secret to a happy life?
 Many might say that money is a big part of the equation.
 But intrigued with discovering the secrets to a meaningful and happy life, a group of Harvard researchers launched a study in 1938.
 Then, they followed 268 male Harvard undergraduates – for 75 years.

 The unique Harvard Grant Study collected data on the men’s lives through surveys and interviews.
 They looked at all aspects, including relationships, politics and religion, coping strategies and alcohol use.
 What they found may surprise you.

 Perhaps one of the biggest revelations was that love really does matter when it comes to living a fulfilled life.

-In his book about the study, Triumphs of Experience, Harvard psychiatrist George Vaillant, who directed the study from 1972 to 2004, states: “There are two pillars of happiness, one is love, the other is finding a way of coping with life that does not push love away.”
+In his book about the study, Triumphs of Experience, Harvard psychiatrist George Vaillant, study director from 1972 to 2004, writes: “There are two pillars of happiness.
+One is love.
+The other is finding a way of coping with life that does not push love away.”

 In the end, it all comes back to relationships, connection and love.
-Are you on a pathway to happiness and a meaningful life or a dead end road?
+Are you on a pathway to happiness and a meaningful life or a dead-end road?